 There’s not a huge amount to see in the building, though it is interesting to go inside to have a look at how the castle used to be.
 When I popped in I was able to go down into one of the medieval crypts to see an exhibition about Pamplona in the civil war, which was interesting and heartbreaking.
-There was also a cool model of the city in the entrance way and I enjoyed looking for my house and all of our favourite haunts.
+There was also a cool model of the city in the entrance way and I enjoyed looking for my friend’s houses..

 You can see relics of the palace down in the car park too..

 If you exit the Town Hall Square to the left and walk past the Tourist Information Centre, following the Camino de Santiago, down Calle Mayor, you will come to San Saturnino Church, which is on the left hand side.